jennihultman/Luke-metagenomics/PRACTICALS/part2.md

 After that's done, detach from the anvi'o screen with `Ctrl+a` `d`

 ### Mapping the reads back to the assembly
 Next thing to do is mapping all the reads back to the assembly.
-We use the renamed >5000 nt contigs and do it sample-wise, so each sample is mapped separately using the trimmed R1 & R2 reads.
+We use the renamed >2500 nt contigs and do it sample-wise, so each sample is mapped separately using the trimmed R1 & R2 reads.

-However, since this would take three days, I have run this for you and the data can be found from `COURSE_DATA/MEGAHIT_BINNING/`
+However, since this would take some days, I have run this for you and the data can be found from `COURSE_DATA/MEGAHIT_BINNING/`
 The folder contains the output from mapping all samples against all four assemblies.
 We will be using only the mappings against assembly from Sample02.
 Let's make a softlink to that folder as well.
 Make sure you make the softlink to your `ANVIO` folder